Eddie Wade

-Eddie Wade (born 2 June 1948) is an Irish former Fianna Fáil politician.
+Eddie Wade (2 June 1948 – 15 February 2025) was an Irish Fianna Fáil politician.
 He was a Teachta Dála (TD) for the Limerick East constituency.

-Wade stood for election in Limerick East at the 1989 and 1992 general elections; on his third attempt, at the 1997 general election, he finally gained a seat in Dáil Éireann.
+Wade stood for election in Limerick East at the 1989 and 1992 general elections; on his third attempt, at the 1997 general election, he gained a seat in Dáil Éireann.
 However his fortunes were reversed again at the 2002 general election when he lost his seat to party colleague Peter Power.

-Wade was first elected as a member of Limerick County Council in 1979 for the Castleconnell area, and retained his seat at the elections of 1985, 1991, 1999, 2004 and 2009.
-During that period, he was elected Cathaoirleach (chairman) of the Council on several occasions and was a prominent member of the Association of County and City Councils.
+Wade was elected as a member of Limerick County Council in 1979 for the Castleconnell area, and retained his seat at the elections of 1985, 1991, 1999, 2004 and 2009.
+During that period, he was elected Cathaoirleach (chairman) of the council on several occasions and was a prominent member of the Association of County and City Councils.

 Before becoming a full-time public representative, he worked as a sales representative.

-Eddie Wade has lived all his life in Cahernorry, Drombanna, County Limerick and is a member of the local South Liberties GAA club.
+Wade lived all his life in Cahernorry, Drombanna, County Limerick and was a member of the local South Liberties GAA club.
 He also served for many years as vice-chairman of Limerick GAA County Board.

+Wade died on 15 February 2025, at the age of 76.